Talking about Occupations in Spanish

 ¿Qué haces?

-They all basically mean the same “What is your occupation?”.
-If you use “¿qué haces?” you probably have to add something else to indicate you refer to the occupation.
+If you use “¿qué haces?”
+(What do you do?), you probably have to add something else to indicate you refer to the occupation.

 Replying to ¿A qué te dedicas?

-Verb “ser” + occupation
+Verb “ser” + Occupation

 Example: – ¿Cuál es tu ocupación? – Soy doctor